The False Dawn: Reevaluating Google's Reinforcement Learning for Chip Macro Placement: Initial doubts

 The Nature paper~\cite{Nature} used several baselines to claim the superiority of proposed techniques.
 We already mentioned in Section \ref{sec:reporting} that the human baseline was undocumented and not reproducible.

-{\bf B1.} The main results of \cite{Nature} are in \cite[Table 1]{Nature}, where chip metrics are reported for four TPU design blocks.
-But comparisons to SA in \cite{Nature} are not reported in terms of those chip metrics.
+{\bf B1.} Key results of \cite{Nature} report in \cite[Table 1]{Nature} chip metrics for five TPU design blocks.
+But comparisons to SA do not report those chip metrics.

-{\bf B2.} \cite{Nature} mentions that SA was used to postprocess the results of RL, but \cite{Nature} does not present ablation studies to evaluate the impact of SA in terms of chip metrics.
+{\bf B2.} \cite{Nature} mentions that SA was used to postprocess the results of RL, but gives no ablation studies to evaluate the impact of SA on chip metrics.

 {\bf B3.} RePlAce \cite{RePlAce} was used as a baseline in \cite{Nature} in a way inconsistent with its intended use.
-As Section \ref{sec:background} explains, analytical methods achieve superiority on circuits with millions of movable components, but RePlAce was not intended for clustered netlists with a reduced number of components --- it should be used directly without clustering (for details, see \cite{RePlAce,SB,ISPD2023}).
-Clustering can handicap performance due to a mismatch between placement and partitioning objectives~\cite{Combinatorial}, and also by unnecessarily creating ``chunky" clusters that are more difficult to place without overlaps.
+As Section \ref{sec:background} explains, analytical methods do well on circuits with millions of movable components, but RePlAce was not intended for clustered netlists with a reduced number of components --- it should be used directly sans clustering (for details, see \cite{RePlAce,SB,ISPD2023}).
+Clustering can worsen results due to a mismatch between placement and partitioning objectives~\cite{Combinatorial}, and by unnecessarily creating large clusters that are hard to pack without overlaps.